luandaja/patterns-box/patterns/repository.md

     _unitOfWork.Books.Add(newBook);
     //new book is not saved yet
     _unitOfWork.Commit();
-    //Both changes are saved together
+    //Both operations are saved together

   }
 }